 This photograph was most likely taken in 1901, when Grand Duke Michael represented his older brother, Emperor Nicholas II, at the funeral of Queen Victoria.
-W. & D. Downey, or William and Daniel, were among the most exclusive of portrait photographers in the Victorian and Edwardian eras.
-The firm was granted the right to use the Royal Warrant in 1879 and Photographers by Special Appointment to the Queen in 1890.
+W. & D. Downey, or William & Daniel, were among the most exclusive of portrait photographers in the Victorian & Edwardian eras.
+The firm was granted the right to use the Royal Warrant in 1879 & Photographers by Special Appointment to the Queen in 1890.
 They were subsequently granted the honor of taking Queen Victoria’s official portrait for her Diamond Jubilee in 1897.
-The photographers were permitted unusual access to the Royal family; they frequently took more casual photographs at Balmoral and Frogmore in addition to their formal studio portraits.
+The photographers were permitted unusual access to the Royal family; they frequently took more casual photographs at Balmoral & Frogmore in addition to their formal studio portraits.

 Subscribe to receive our newsletter and new acquisitions